jthistle/community/README.md

-# community
+# Community
-A community simulator written in Python
+A community simulator written in Python.

+More details and files to follow, watch/star to stay updated.